A First Look at Bugs in LLM Inference Engines: RQ2: Root Causes

 After correct configuration setup, 82 cases are linked to the configured LLMs, including \emph{(RB.2)} and \emph{(RB.4)}.
 65 cases indicate incorrect configuration and loading of LLMs, referred to as \emph{Incompatible Model (RB.2)}.
 For example, in TensorRT-llm issue \#1634, quantization of Llama-3-70B-Instruct with w4a16 parameters failed because the engine lacked support for the Llama-3 architecture.
 Engines require individual adaptations for each LLM, which can lead to potential oversights for new models.
 This highlights the necessity for comprehensive engine compatibility testing for new LLMs.
 Additionally, 17 cases exhibit incorrect precision settings impacting model conversion, loading, and inference, referred to as \emph{Mismatched Precision (RB.4)}.
 For instance, in TensorRT-llm issue \#1303, using INT8 precision during model conversion alongside a BF16 precision engine resulted in incorrect output tokens.

-Moreover, to improve resource utilization and accelerate inference, engines are optimized for handling multiple requests under diverse concurrency configurations, which is also the major source of bugs, with 42 cases. \emph{Concurrency Issues (RB.5)}, with 39 cases, implies the incorrect management of concurrent workers.
+Moreover, to improve resource utilization and accelerate inference, engines are optimized for handling multiple requests under diverse concurrency configurations, which is also the major source of bugs, with 42 cases. \emph{Concurrency Issue (RB.3)}, with 39 cases, implies the incorrect management of concurrent workers.
 For instance, in Llama.cpp issue \#3537, the static variable `mu' used by the `Mirostat' sampler was shared across different workers, leading to state conflicts.
 This implies the need for engines to carefully address potential concurrency issues, including shared variables, atomic operations, and resource contention.
 Moreover, \emph{Incorrect Job Context Management (RB.6)}, with 3 cases, refers to errors in handling context and configurations for multiple requests.
 For instance, in TensorRT-LLM issue \#1447, the engine fails to process requests with and without the `SamplingConfig' parameter simultaneously.

-Moreover, \emph{Document Issues (RB.5)}, with 13 cases, refer to inaccurate or outdated descriptions of usage and configurations in documentation.
+Moreover, \emph{Document Issue (RB.5)}, with 13 cases, refers to inaccurate or outdated descriptions of usage and configurations in documentation.
 For example, DeepSpeed issue \#4039 highlights the absence of inference configuration details for MoE models.

 \finding{Managing configurations is challenging for LLM inference engines, accounting for 23\% of bugs across six root causes.
 Engines should prioritize comprehensive compatibility testing and timely updates for configuration combinations, model adaptation, mixed precision, concurrency conditions, multitasking, and documentation.}{finding:rc_configuration}